 Director (non full-time)

 Born in 1980.
 Graduate of Kyoto University Faculty of Law.
 An accredited lawyer affiliated with the Field-R legal offices.
 Provides legal and PR support to clients in the fields of sports, entertainment, advertising, and other areas.
-In June 2013, became external director of Hachimenroppi, Inc.
+In June 2013, became external director of Hachimenroppi, Inc. In June 2018, became external auditor of Hachimenroppi, Inc.

 This area has posed numerous difficulties in the past, but by expanding the amount of goods distributed to meet the “last one mile” in downstream demand will allow for improved logistics and greater improvements in procurement, thereby shoring up pricing, quality, and lineup.
 As a result, this will lead to greater demand and create a unique future marketplace position which competitors cannot reach.
 Eventually secure 100,000 JPY in average monthly purchases from 30,000 shops and reach 3B JPY a month.